Planning a bike-friendly holiday

 Find other cool stuff to see & do

-The Ngā Haerenga New Zealand Cycle Trail is proud to work with seven national partners, and over 500 official partner businesses and other organisations.
+Ngā Haerenga New Zealand Cycle Trails is proud to work with seven national partners, and over 500 official partner businesses and other organisations.
 Together, we appreciate your support in making our trails even greater and helping our local communities grow.

-Auckland-based national partner, Once Upon a Trip, specialises in tailored itineraries for friends, families, couples and the solo traveller.
+Auckland-based national partner, Once Upon A Trip, specialises in tailored itineraries for friends, families, couples and the solo traveller.
 Their small team of travel experts prides itself on personal service, attention to detail, and the ability to create trips for all budgets, abilities and length of stay.
-Trips can incorporate Great Rides in both the North and South Islands – Twin Coast Cycle Trail, Timber Trail, Remutaka Cycle Trail, Tasman’s Great Taste Trail, Alps 2 Ocean and the West Coast Wilderness Trail.
+Trips can incorporate Great Rides in both the North and South Islands – Twin Coast Cycle Trail, Timber Trail, Remutaka Cycle Trail, Tasman’s Great Taste Trail, Alps 2 Ocean, Lake Dunstan Trail and the West Coast Wilderness Trail.

 Words by Sarah Bennett & Lee Slater (bennettandslater.co.nz).